kasul092/todo/README.md

 ## Installation

-ToDo is installed using setup.py file:
+MyTask is installed using setup.py file: